Instagram Tips & Strategies

 3. From the menu that appears, tap on Partnership ads.

-4. You will see a toggle for Allow brand partner to boost.
-Turn this on.
+4. Toggle Allow brand partner to boost. on.

 6. A unique code will appear.
 Tap Copy code to save it to your clipboard.